Drone Hire: The 7 questions you should be asking!

-(4) What insurance do the drone hire company operate?
+4. What insurance does the drone hire company operate?

 This is probably the most important question, insurance.
 This becomes more complicated if you have a production hired camera and lens being flown on the drone operators’ rig.
 You need to discuss and clarify with the drone operator who exactly has the liability for each piece of equipment in the event of any incident occurring.
 You don’t want to find yourself left footing the bill for a new camera because your drone operator had a fly-away or an accident.

-Just because they have a licence, a drone and are affordable does not mean they are the best choice for your production.
-Do not trust a show reel, these are often the product of skilled editing.
-A pro tip when assessing a show reel is to look for the extended shots.
+Just because they have a licence, a drone, and are affordable does not mean they are the best choice for your production.
+Do not trust a showreel, these are often the product of skilled editing.
+A pro tip when assessing a showreel is to look for extended shots.
 An extended shot is one that runs for about 20s or more.
-The true level of the pilots’ flying skill will be revealed in these long shots.
+The true level of the pilots’ flying skills will be revealed in these long shots.
 If they don’t have these types of shots, it’s probably because they don’t have the talent for it.
 Harsh but true!
 The proof is in the pudding, pilots who are worth their salt can hold longer moving and tracking shots.
 They can do it consistently and don’t depend on lady luck, who – let’s face it – can be a fickle tart

 We hope now that you will feel more confident the next time you look to hire a drone.
 Armed with these tips nobody will be pulling the wool over your eyes.
 If you keep these 7 questions in mind you will be able to figure out if in fact, they are the right drone hire company for you.
 After all, once you are out on location there won’t be time for many of the considerations above.
 You want to find a drone hire company that really understands all your production needs and makes your drone experience enjoyable instead of a stressful one!